platonv/mobile/Readme.md

 - Sign in
 - Create groups
 - Join existing groups
-- Manage eating location options per group
+- Manage eating options per group (synchronized with some food platform ex: hipmenu)
 - Create polls per group
 - See where a group ate lately
+- Receive hipmenu/alternatives links when poll is finished

 Admins will be able to:
 - Create accounts
 - Ban inappropriate accounts
+- Manage third party relations